BrightID/BrightID/README.md

 Our mission is to provide everyone with an ID that can be used to verify they're a unique individual without any connection to a central authority.

 The ID will have the following characteristics:
-* Verification comes from a trusted group of close personal contacts plus a decentralized social graph that's owned by no one
+* Verification comes from a trusted group of close personal contacts plus a [decentralized social graph that's owned by no one](#decentralized_graph)
 * Uniqueness and data are kept separate.
 A person can show they're unique without sharing any data.
 * A lost or compromised ID can be replaced by reconnecting with a few close personal contacts
 * Uniqueness can be shared with third-party apps that extend capabilities to the ID holder

-Examples of third-party apps that rely on a person's uniqueness and extend capabilities or benefits are: universal basic income, voting systems, rating systems, referral systems and giveaways.
+## Mobile App

-The ID, personal connections, and links to third-party apps are managed though the BrightID [mobile app](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile).
+The ID, personal connections, and connections to third-party apps are managed though the BrightID [mobile app](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile).

 ## Third-Party Applications

+Examples of third-party apps that could connect to BrightID are:
+* Universal Basic Income
+* Online Voting
+* Rating Systems
+* Gift Economies and Bartering
+* Online Communities
+* Referral Systems
+* Giveaways

-[We offer an API to third-party apps](https://github.com/BrightID/BrightID-Service) to connect to the BrightID mobile app.
+[We offer an API to third-party apps](https://github.com/BrightID/BrightID-Service) to connect to the BrightID mobile app and validate a person's uniqueness.

-## Decentralized, Non-Authoritarian, Personal

-This software is licensed under a liberal open-source license (ISC).
+## Decentralized Graph

-Anyone can [run a node](https://github.com/BrightID/BrightID-Node) and connect to other nodes.
+Anyone can [run a node](https://github.com/BrightID/BrightID-Node).
 Nodes host the social graph used for verification, but they don't hold any personal information.

+## Personal Data

 It's up to individual users to safeguard their own personal data by choosing carefully with whom to share it (contacts or apps) once they've shared their ID.